Fuel for Thought: Avoid Small Engine Repairs by following this mower fuel recommendation

 - Using ethanol fuels will also deteriorate fuel lines and gaskets over time, causing fuel leaks and the risk of fire.

-- Click for more info about our service centers
+- Click for more info about our services

 Briggs & Stratton Website Advice

 - Fuel for your lawnmower or outdoor power equipment must meet these requirements:

 - Clean, fresh, unleaded